etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-07-18-codecosmos-tech.md

 This is the continuation to [Why I made CodeCosmos].
 If you're interested in why I bothered to do this in the first place, start there.
-This post is just about the software itself, there will be another post soon with some details on the content of the course and my experience teaching it.
+This post is just about the software itself, there's more about how I used it to teach a class in [Teaching with CodeCosmos].

 [Why I made CodeCosmos]: /archives/2013/07/08/codecosmos-day-1/
+[Teaching with CodeCosmos]: /archives/2013/07/24/teaching-with-codecosmos/

 <abbr title="too long; didn't read">TL;DR</abbr>: this is the open
 source "stack" I used to build the first version of CodeCosmos.
 I've